-A small but bustling city, expats can enjoy a great lifestyle in Helsinki.
-Whether one wants to spend their hard-earned cash on designer goods, learn about local culture at one of the city’s museums or get the adrenaline pumping on the ski slopes, there’s a lot to keep expats of all ages entertained.
+The lifestyle in Helsinki presents an excellent opportunity for expats to enjoy a variety of vibrant activities without losing the small-town feel.
+Whether expats want to spend their hard-earned cash on designer goods, learn about local culture at one of the city’s museums or get the adrenaline pumping on the ski slopes, there’s plenty to keep travellers and expats of all ages entertained.

 Shopping in Helsinki

 Helsinki is a shopper’s delight.
-Expats looking for designer furniture, the latest fashions, antique jewellery, healthy organic food or a particular foreign delicacy will be able to find whatever they need in the city.
+Expats looking for designer furniture, the latest fashions, antique jewellery, healthy organic food or a particular foreign delicacy can find whatever they need in the city.

-Expats can visit Helsinki’s Design District near Dianapuisto Park for 25 streets brimming with eclectic jewellery shops, design collectives, antique stores, fashion boutiques, quaint museums, art galleries and showrooms.
-The city is also home to a number of open-air markets, which are fun places to shop at for traditional foods, sweet treats, handicrafts and souvenirs while enjoying a unique relaxed atmosphere.
+Expats can visit Helsinki’s Design District and Kämp Garden to find streets brimming with eclectic jewellery shops, design collectives, antique stores, fashion boutiques, quaint museums, art galleries and showrooms.
+The city is also home to open-air markets, which are fun places to shop for traditional foods, sweet treats, handicrafts and souvenirs while enjoying a unique, relaxed atmosphere.

 Arts and culture in Helsinki

-Helsinki is home to more than 80 museums and galleries, so there’s no excuse for expats to get bored on weekends.
-The most popular venues include Amos Anderson Art Museum, Ateneum Art Museum, The Bank of Finland Museum and the Helsinki City Museum.
+Helsinki is home to over 80 museums and galleries, so there’s no reason for expats to get bored on weekends.
+The most popular venues include Amos Rex, Ateneum Art Museum, The Bank of Finland Museum and the Helsinki City Museum.

 Eating out in Helsinki

-The Finns enjoy showing off their culinary skills by giving contemporary twists to traditional favourites and Helsinki’s restaurant scene is said to be one of Europe’s best.
-Locals eat less red meat than their European counterparts and favour more poultry and fish, especially Baltic herring.
+The Finns enjoy showing off their culinary skills by giving contemporary twists to traditional favourites, and Helsinki’s restaurant scene is said to be one of Europe’s best.
+Locals favour poultry and fish dishes, especially Baltic herring and vendace or muikku in Finnish.
 Expats looking to sample the local flavours will be suitably awed by Helsinki’s take on New Nordic Cuisine, with many restaurants rivalling the best that the lands of the Vikings have to offer.

 Sports and outdoor activities in Helsinki